zile42O/samp-rce/README.md

 ![demo2](images/telegram_demo.png)

 ### Credits
-#### big thanks to Even1137 who explained and cover this vulnerability you can check his post [here](https://www.blast.hk/threads/204306/)
+#### big thanks to EvgeN 1137 who explained and cover this vulnerability you can check his post [here](https://www.blast.hk/threads/204306/)
 ### Disclamer
 This repository is for academic purposes, the use of this software is your responsibility.